Arrh Ye Ready for this Saturday, Talk Like a Pirate Day?

 It could be that their mail box was temporarily full or they've changed email addresses and haven't updated it here.

-Please click on your own Profile (Person icon) and make sure Your information is up to date.
+Everyone, while you're thinking about this, please click on your own Profile (Person icon) and make sure Your information is up to date.
+Thanks!

-We also have some new profile questions that you might enjoy.
+We do have some new profile questions that you might enjoy.

 Dana Alspaugh (Price)